prometheusdigital/exchange-addon-getresponse/README.md

-exchange-addon-getresponse
+GetResponse Addon for Exchange
 ==========================

-Integrates GetResponse into the iThemes Exchange plugin.
+**Integrates GetResponse into the iThemes Exchange plugin.**